Financial Aid & Scholarships

 Telephone: (801) 422-4104

-The majority of BYU scholarships are awarded to students based on academic merit.
-After the scholarship application deadline, students are ranked by their academic preparation and performance.
+The majority of BYU scholarships are awarded to students based on academic merit and financial need.
+After the scholarship application deadline, students are ranked by their academic performance and financial need.
 Beginning at the top of the ranked order, scholarships are awarded until funds are exhausted.

-BYU scholarships are not renewable, and most are awarded for two semesters only.
-Unless students receive a four-year award,they must reapply every year by the appropriate deadline to be considered.
+BYU scholarships are not renewable, and most are awarded for two semesters only unless otherwise specified.
+To receive future consideration, students must reapply every year by the appropriate deadline.
 Applicants must also officially declare a major by the end of their sophomore year.